24 hours customer service +9779849693351

 Manaslu Valley Trek Itinerary

-The Manaslu Valley Trek begins with a bus ride to Arughat-Machhakhola which is called the lower part of Manaslu, following the Budi Gandaki River and leading to the Manaslu Larke Pass (5106 m) after exploring the Tsum Valley.
-After crossing the Larkya La Pass, trekkers will arrive at the village of Bimthang, one of the Great Himalaya trails connecting of Manaslu region.
+The Manaslu Valley Trek begins with a bus ride to Arughat-Machhakhola, which is called the lower part of Manaslu, following the Budi Gandaki River and leading to the Manaslu Larke Pass (5106 m) after exploring the Tsum Valley.
+After crossing the Larkya La Pass, trekkers will arrive at the village of Bimthang, one of the Great Himalaya trails connecting the Manaslu region.
 This picturesque village offers stunning views of the surrounding peaks and a chance to rest before continuing the journey.

 Package Cost